lampjunkie/php-datatables/README.md

 Here are the basic requirements.

 1. Pass in a DataTable_Config object (see below).

    Your DataTable will need a config object in order define the columns and various options.
 You can either pass this object into the constructor or define it within your constructor and pass it on to the parent class.

 2. Implement the loadData() method

    This method is where you pull the data you want displayed and return it within a DataTable_DataResult object.
    You are provided with a DataTable_Request object which allows you to pull the pagination information that is passed in through AJAX requests.

 3. Implement the getTableId() method

    Simply return a unique id for this table instance.
 This id is used ass the html id attribute in the rendered html table.

 4. Implement getter methods to format colummn values

    In each DataTable_Column object (see below) you must define a getter method name so that the column knows where to obtain the value for each entity object.
 By default, DataTable_DataTable will call that getter method on the entity object.
 However, you can implement the getter method within your DataTable class in order to format the column values however you want.

    The only requirement is that your method should expect to receive an entity object as it's only parameter.

-	           protected function getFullName(User $user)
+		   /**
-	           {
+		    * Format a column value that combines multiple entity properties */ protected function getFullName(User $user) {
              return $user->getFirstName() . ' ' . $user->getLastName();
            }

 5. Implement javascript callback functions

    If your datatable needs to implement the various DataTable callback methods (http://datatables.net/usage/callbacks) simply implement the various methods found within DataTable_DataTable.

 		   protected function getRowCallbackFunction()
 		   {
 		     return "
 				function( nRow, aData, iDisplayIndex, iDisplayIndexFull ) {
 					/* Bold the grade for all 'A' grade browsers */ if ( aData[4] == 'A' )
 					{
 						$('td:eq(4)', nRow).html( '<b>A</b>' );
 					}
 					return nRow;
 				}
 			 ";
 		   }

 ### DataTable_Config